Yakisugi Finish Options

 Considerations

-- User-friendly material with a leathery surface that will patina slowly over time.
+- Tung-oiled Suyaki is a user-friendly material with a leathery surface that will slowly patina as it ages

-- Blemishes and soot erosion will develop over time and are the nature of this very traditional material.
+- Blemishes and soot erosion will happen over time and are the nature of this very traditional material

 Linseed Oil